Unless otherwise credited, all photographs are © David Ritchie and may not be used without my permission.

 Nov 26 European menus prior to the 16th century must have been not only lacking the sophistication credited today but boring.
 Yes, Marco Polo brought back “spices” from the Orient, but they were unlikely on the commoner’s table.
 Salt was a big deal back then.

 The western hemisphere was a bonanza for those early seafarers and explorers- images of ships hauling loads of fur, gold, silver, fish and timber come to mind.

 Those familiar resources aside, the ‘new world’ introduced Euros to another new world of food.

-A short list* includes corn, potato, tomato, bell pepper, chili pepper, vanilla, beans, pumpkin, cassava root, avocado, peanut, pecan, cashew, pineapple, blueberry, sunflower, wild rice, cacao (chocolate), gourds, and squash.
+A shortlist* includes corn, potato, tomato, bell pepper, chilli pepper, vanilla, beans, pumpkin, cassava root, avocado, peanut, pecan, cashew, pineapple, blueberry, sunflower, wild rice, cacao (chocolate), gourds, and squash.

 Imagine how the Euro diet expanded with only the first five foods on that list.
 Then consider how the potato alone affected European history.
 The way agriculture changed to provide for the new market.

 Indigenous people showed the cure for scurvy, plus quinine for malaria, aspirin from willow bark and numerous other medicinal plant sources.

 No credits or royalties were issued to natives on the subsequent sales of patent medicines.
 So the natives pulled a Steve Jobs sales pitch,